netuno-org/service-client/README.md

   });
 ```

-To download file with a custom name you can use the module [DownloadJS](https://www.npmjs.com/package/downloadjs):
+To download the file with a custom name you can use the module [DownloadJS](https://www.npmjs.com/package/downloadjs):

 `npm install -S downloadjs`